brijeshvadalia/Basic-React-Template-Portfolio-Bootstrap/README.md

 - Learned about Functional Components

-- `Reminder` : This is a Bootstrap Template just to understand components i have used this template
+- `Reminder` : This is a Bootstrap Template just to understand components i have used this template.And this is a Responsive design.

 ># Designed With 😇
 >## TECHNOLOGIES USED